Amet13/skv/README.md

   </p>
 </div>

-Fetch secrets from providers like AWS Secrets Manager and HashiCorp Vault, and inject them into a process environment or prints them to stdout.
+Fetch secrets from providers like AWS Secrets Manager and HashiCorp Vault, and inject them into a process environment or print them to stdout.

 ## Installation